luksoto/First_MLM_houses1980/project4_.md

-#  Client Report - [Project 4 Machine Learning]
+#   Project Predicting Houses Built Before 1980

 __Lucas Soto__

 ##  Elevator pitch

-The main idea behind this project was to create a model that is able to predict when a house was built before 1980.
-For this reason, I used the data from the state of Colorado and chose some variables from the data as features.
+The main purpose of this project is to create a model that is able to predict if a house was built before 1980.
+I used the data from the state of Colorado.
 Also, I used the Tree Decision Classifier model for this project.

 ###  GRAND QUESTION 1

-####  Create 2-3 charts that evaluate potential relationships between the home variables and before1980.
+####  Two charts that evaluate potential relationships between some home variables and the before1980 variable.

 In a way to look for variables that show any realtionship before 1980, I decided to used the livearea variable.
 This variable show the square footage that is liveable in the house.
 As result I found that there is not relevant information or relatioship between the variable for houses before 1980.
-We can observe that the distribution is very similar for all the years with exeption after 2000 there are some outliers.
+We can observe that the distribution is very similar for all the years with some exeption after the year 2000 where there are some outliers.
-In my second graph I chose the selling price variable, but I found that this variable is not very relevant for my relatioship that I am looking for.
-We can observe that the before 2000 most of the houses prices are below 2 million dollares.
+In my second graph, I chose the selling price variable, but I found that this variable is not very relevant for my relatioship that I am looking for.
+We can observe that the before 2000 most of the houses prices are below 2 million dollars

 #####  TECHNICAL DETAILS